Atlas975/Notes/Languages&Compilation/Recursive_descent.md

 - The grammar is not unambiguous, there are two parses of `if E1 then if E2 then S1 else S2`:
 	- `if E1 then { if E2 then S1 else S2 }`
 	- `if E1 then { if E2 then S1 } else S2`
+- In [[Compilers|compiler]] design this must be resolved at the grammar level to ensure predictable and correct interpretation.
+An end of if token such as a close bracket makes this clear